AdobeDocs/campaign-web.en/help/v8/reporting/sms-report.md

 >[!CONTEXTUALHELP]
 >id="acw_sms_report_overview"
->title="SMS report summary"
+>title="SMS delivery overview"
->abstract="Discover the reporting metrics for your SMS delivery."
+>abstract="The **SMS delivery overview** offers a comprehensive overview of your SMS delivery, providing extensive insights and specific data.
+It furnishes comprehensive information about the performance, effectiveness, and outcomes of your delivery."

 >[!CONTEXTUALHELP]
 >id="acw_delivery_reporting_sending_sms"
 >title="Reporting sending"
->abstract="The Sending tab within your report provides in-depth insights into your visitors' interactions with your deliveries and any potential errors they may have encountered."
+>abstract="The **Sending** tab within your report provides in-depth insights into your visitors' interactions with your deliveries and any potential errors they may have encountered."

-The **SMS delivery report** offers a comprehensive overview of the SMS channel, providing extensive insights and specific data.
-It furnishes comprehensive information about the performance, effectiveness, and outcomes of each delivery.
+The **SMS delivery overview** offers a comprehensive overview of your SMS delivery, providing extensive insights and specific data.
+It furnishes comprehensive information about the performance, effectiveness, and outcomes of your delivery.

 ## Delivery summary {#delivery-summary}

-* **[!UICONTROL Delivery overview]** provides key performance indicators (KPIs) that give detailed information about how your visitors engage with your SMS messages.
+* **[!UICONTROL Delivery overview]** provides key performance indicators (KPIs) that give detailed information about success and error rates, and how your visitors engage with your SMS messages.

     ![](assets/reporting_sms_3.png)

     +++Learn more on SMS delivery report metrics.

-    * **[!UICONTROL Total sent]**: Total number of messages processed during the delivery preparation.
+    * **[!UICONTROL Total sent]**: Percentage and total number of messages processed during the delivery preparation.

-    * **[!UICONTROL Success]**: Number of messages successfully sent, in relation to the total number of sent messages.
+    * **[!UICONTROL Success]**: Percentage and number of messages successfully sent, in relation to the total number of sent messages.

-    * **[!UICONTROL Click-through rate]**: Percentage of users who interacted with links included in your SMS delivery.
+    * **[!UICONTROL Click-through rate]**: Percentage and number of users who interacted with links included in your SMS delivery.

-    * **[!UICONTROL Errors]**: Total number of errors that occurred during a delivery preventing it from being sent to profiles.
+    * **[!UICONTROL Errors]**: Percentage and total number of errors that occurred during a delivery preventing it from being sent to profiles.
     +++

 * **Targeted population** graph and table display data relative to your audience.